zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Ellen:  Let’s look through your closet and I’ll help you pick something out.

 Hiro:  Okay, but I have to warn you.
-I have a pretty li mited wardrobe.
+I have a pretty limited wardrobe.

 Ellen:  Let’s see, these black pants are nice, but they’re  frayed on the bottom.
 How about these jeans?

 Hiro:  You don’t think they’re too faded?
 There’s also  a rip in the back.

 Ellen:  No, I guess those jeans won’t work.
-I like this sh irt, though.
+I like this shirt, though.

 Hiro:  Did you see the stain on the front?
 The zipper is also stuck, I think.

 Ellen:  How about shoes?
-Do you have any shoes that ar e presentable?
+Do you have any shoes that are presentable?

  Hiro:  Well, I always wear these, but they’re scuffed on the top and the sole is pretty worn.